Isla del Sol, Bolivia’s “Island of the Sun,” was one of the most unexpected surprises during a four-month adventure across the Andes.

 1) To See The Sunset

-The last Isla del Sol to Copacabana ferry departs the island at 4:00 pm, so the only way you’ll be able to catch the sunset here is to stay overnight.
-Sunset time on Isla del Sol are between 6:00 and 7:15 pm, depending on the time of year.
-You can check the exact sunset time by date here.
+The last Isla del Sol to Copacabana ferry departs the island at 4:00 pm.
+So the only way you’ll be able to catch the sunset here is to stay overnight.
+Sunset time on Isla del Sol is between 6:00 and 7:15 pm, depending on the time of year.

 2) More Time To Experience Isla del Sol …Slowly